Manning: Celtics Need to Decide their Goal Before NBA Trade Deadline - CLNS Media

 Brown, Tatum and Schröder had just combined for one of the highest-scoring games by a trio in Celtics history against the Pacers.
 Boston found a late-game rotation that worked earlier in the week, playing Richardson and Grant Williams, with Brown keying the late playmaking.
 The Celtics even moved into the top five in defense.

 Of course, none of it lasted.
-A win over the short-handed Knicks, a Pacers team starting Duane Washington Jr. and Keifer Sykes, then a replenished Indiana group that curiously stayed attached to Boston’s perimeter players in a loss two nights later.
-The 76ers didn’t give them that.
+A win over the short-handed Knicks, a Pacers team starting Duane Washington Jr. and Keifer Sykes,then a replenished Indiana group that curiously stayed attached to Boston’s perimeter players in a loss two nights later.
+The 76ers didn’t give them that, and the win streak’s momentum halted.

 Williams III kicking out to Horford?
 Go ahead.